UriNeri/zsh-copilot/README.md

 Fill your OpenAI api key as `ZSH_ASK_API_KEY` (see [INSTALL.md](INSTALL.md) for detail information), then just run

 ```
-ask who are you
+zsh-copilot who are you
 ```

 Use `-c` for dialogue format communication.

 ```
-ask -c chat with me
+zsh-copilot -c chat with me
 ```

 Use `-m` for markdown rendering (`glow` required)

 ```
-ask -m how to code quick sort in python
+zsh-copilot -m how to code quick sort in python
 ```

 Use `-s` for streaming display (doesn't work with `-m` yet)

 ```
-ask -s write a poem for me
+zsh-copilot -s write a poem for me
 ```

-Use `-i` to inherits history from last chat (which is recorded in ZSH_ASK_HISTORY).
+Use `-i` to inherits history from last chat (which is recorded in ZSH_COPILOT_HISTORY).

 ```
-ask -i tell me more about it
+zsh-copilot -i tell me more about it
 ```

 Use `-h` for more information.

 ```
-ask -h
+zsh-copilot -h
 ```

 ### Command Prediction and Generation